badhusha-dev/ShopifyGenie/README-ACCOUNTS.md

 - **Financial Reporting**: Standard business reports (P&L, Balance Sheet, Cash Flow)
 - **Audit Trail**: Complete transaction history with user attribution
 - **Data Export**: Support for CSV/Excel export of all reports
+- **Integration Ready**: API endpoints for ERP and accounting software integration

 ---

-*This documentation covers the complete accounting module implementation with realistic sample data for development and testing purposes.*
+*This documentation covers the complete accounting module implementation with realistic sample data for development and testing purposes.
+The system provides enterprise-grade accounting functionality suitable for small to medium-sized businesses.*